cdpuk/ha-bestway/README.md

 You must have an account with the Bestway mobile app ([Android][bestway-android]/[iOS][bestway-ios]).
 Lay-Z-Spa app credentials will not work.
 Both apps appear to have identical feature sets.

-Furthermore, it has been found that accounts must be created in certain countries for them to work using this integration.
-Supported countries include:
+Bestway uses different API endpoints for EU and US.
+If you get an error stating account could not be found, try using the other api.
+If this does not help, then create a new account under a supported country.

-* Germany
+Confirmed working countries:

-* United Kingdom
+* Germany (euapi)

-If you get an error stating that your account could not be found, remove the device from your account, then create a new account under a supported country.
+* United Kingdom (euapi)

 ## Device Support